GuillaumeMougeot/biom3d/README.md

 :-------------------------:|:-------------------------:
 ![](images/biom3d_train.png)  |  ![](images/nnunet_run_run_training.png)

-<right>*Illustrations generated with `pydeps` module*</right>
+*Illustrations generated with `pydeps` module*

 The goal of Biom3d (and of the original nnUNet) is to automatically configured the training of a U-Net deep learning model for 3D semantic segmentation.

 Biom3d is yet more flexible for developers than the original nnUNet implementation: easier to read/understand and easier to edit.
 Biom3d has also been made easy-to-use for community users.

-Biom3d does not include ensemble learning and the possibility to use 2D U-Net or 3D-Cascade U-Net yet.
+Biom3d does not include ensemble learning, the possibility to use 2D U-Net or 3D-Cascade U-Net or Pytorch parallel computing yet.
 However, these options could easily be adapted if needed.

-There two main types of users of Biom3d:
+There are two main types of users of Biom3d:

 * Community users, who are interested in using the basic features of Biom3d: GUI, predictions with ready-to-use models or basic training.
-* Deep-learning developers, who are insterested in more advanced features: configuration of module parameters, writing of new Biom3d modules, Biom3d core editing etc.
+* Deep-learning developers, who are interested in more advanced features: configuration of module parameters, writing of new Biom3d modules, Biom3d core editing etc.

 In the following documentation, we marked the advanced features with :rocket: symbol.